plone/training/voltohandson/introtoblocks.rst

       },
     });

-Our new tile should be ready to use in the editor.
+Our new block should be ready to use in the editor.